raphiniert-com/ra-subzero-showcase/README.md

 ```
 npm run build
 ```
 and move all the build files which are located inside `build` in your project directory into `openresty/nginx/html` inside the [subZero starter kit](https://github.com/subzerocloud/subzero-starter-kit) project which is serving the api.
-In order to deploy the api and app in once follow the deployment documentation of [subZero starter kit](https://github.com/subzerocloud/subzero-starter-kit).
+In order to deploy the api and app in once follow the deployment documentation of the starter kit.

 ## Development & testing
 This application bases onto [react-scripts](https://github.com/facebook/create-react-app).
-Therefore, we refer to the [react scripts documentation](https://github.com/scheiblr/ra-subzero-showcase/blob/REACT_SCRIPTS.md).
+Therefore, we refer to the [react scripts documentation](https://github.com/raphiniert-com/ra-subzero-showcase/blob/REACT_SCRIPTS.md).

 ## Contributing
 Anyone and everyone is welcome to contribute.

 ## License

-Copyright © 2019-present Raphael Scheible
-This source code in this repository is licensed under [MIT](https://github.com/scheiblr/ra-subzero-showcase/blob/LICENSE) license.
+This source code in this repository is licensed under [MIT](https://github.com/raphiniert-com/ra-subzero-showcase/blob/LICENSE) license.